 Under federal law and regulations, an IRB is the official group that has been formally designated by an institution to review any research involving human subjects.

-Harding's IRB is made up of nine members, appointed by Dr. Burks, and has the authority to approve, require modifications, or disapprove research.
+Harding's IRB is made up of eight members, appointed by the University president, and has the authority to approve, require modifications, or disapprove research.

 Is the purpose of the IRB review of informed consent to protect the institution or the subject?

 The fundamental purpose of IRB review is to assure that the rights and welfare of human subjects are protected.
 A signed informed consent document is evidence that the document has been provided to a prospective subject and that the subject has agreed to participate in the research.
 IRB review of informed consent documents also ensures that the institution is in compliance with applicable regulations.

 What kind of training is needed?

 Human Research Protection Training - preferred course by Harding's IRB